sgrinko/ansible-role-mamonsu/README.en.md

 ## Compatibility
 All x86-64 Linux distributions.

 mamonsu is written on Python language and distributed as a deb or rpm package.
+You can also install from the source code with GitHub.

 ## Role Variables
 `mamonsu_install` - true if need install mamonsu

+`mamonsu_install_src` - true If you need to install Mamonsu from the source code on GitHub.
+Default: `true`

+`mamonsu_version` - mamonsu version to be installed

 `mamonsu_service_user` - user under which you want to start the service.
 For example a custom postgres may be required when using some plugins